PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 described in :ref:`applying_editing_feature`.

 Also note that all created or downloaded corpus files are stored as .corpus in the working directory of PCT.
-Typically, it is “C:\Users\[USER NAME]\Documents\PCT\CorpusTools\CORPUS\” (Windows), or “~/Documents/PCT/CorpusTools/CORPUS” (macOS).
-So you can use a corpus file from another machine if you save it in the right directory.
+See :ref:`local_storage:` for details.

 .. _download_corpora: